-Miles Kane: This is my Adele album
+'This is my Adele album' says Miles Kane

 He is - as it turns out - just looking for somewhere to enjoy a Sunday roast.

-The LA resident, originally from the Wirral, has been living the California dream for a few years now but is back in town, in his best grey fur jacket, to promote Loaded; his first solo single since 2013's Better Than That.
+The LA resident, originally from the Wirral, has been living the California dream for a few years now but is back in town, in his best grey fur jacket, to promote Loaded - his first solo single since 2013's Better Than That.

 And though gravy-covered dinners may not be a staple of a lazy Sunday afternoon in the City of Angels, one thing that is universal for sure is heartbreak.

-Kane's comeback track, co-written by Lana Del Rey and Jamie T in his US apartment, is the first taste of what he's calling his "break-up album" - Coup De Grace, which is French for "the final blow" and out this summer [date TBC].
+Kane's comeback track, co-written by Lana Del Rey and Jamie T in his US apartment, is the first taste of what he's calling his "break-up album"; Coup De Grace - French for "the final blow" - which is out this summer [date TBC].

 "I'm giving it the Adele one!" he jokes, sitting down to chat at the BBC the next day.